DC-Policy-Center/DC-Policy-Center.github.io/_posts/2017-10-16-acs-commute-data-discussion.md

 ---
 layout: auto-post
-title: Handling the Margin of Error in ACS 1-year Estimates
+title:  A Discussion on ACS 1-year Estimate Commute Data
-description: ACS Commute Data Discussion
+description: An analysis of data and handling margin of error
 author: Simone Roy
 date: 2017-10-16
 permalink: /posts/acs-commute-data-discussion/